Skip to content

 helm install <chart-name> <repository-name>/apim-apk-agent --version <version-of-APK-Agent> -f <path-to-values.yaml-file> -n namespace

-Now you can verify the deployment by executing the following command.
-You will see the status of the pods as follows once completed.
+You can verify the deployment by executing the following command.
+Once completed, you will see the status of the pods as shown below.

 kubectl get pods -n apk